core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The &lt;ServiceType&gt; part is composed of at least two labels.
 The first label of the pair is the application protocol name <xref target="RFC6335"/> preceded by an underscore character.
-The second label indicates the transport and is always "_udp" for CoAP services.
+The second label indicates the transport and is always "_udp" for UDP-based CoAP services.
 In cases where narrowing the scope of the search may be useful, these labels may be optionally preceded by a subtype name followed by the "_sub" label.
 An example of this more specific &lt;ServiceType&gt; is "lamp._sub._dali._udp".